-Other Students: If you are repeating this class, or if you are a student with children, a job, or have other circumstances that might affect your ability to devote time to the class, please let me know so we can discuss strategies to promote your success in this course.
+Other Students: If you are repeating this class, or if you are a student with children, a job, or have other circumstances that might affect your ability to devote time to the class, please let me know now so we can discuss strategies to promote your success in this course.
+If you wait until you have problems in the course it may be too late to salvage your grade, but planning ahead will likely lead to success.